Passengers with special needs

 - Passenger who cannot make their physiological needs alone.

 It is important to remember that the escort needs to be able to look for all the special and medical needs of the passenger.
-The escort must be over 18 years old and less than 60 years old.
+The escort must be over 18 years old.

 Assistance at the airport